-Students who miss lab due to extreme circumstances beyond their control may submit an absence request within 7 days of the missed deadline.
+Students who miss lab due to extreme circumstances beyond their control may submit an absence request form within 7 days of the missed deadline.
 To have a request considered for approval, you must (1) complete an Absence Request Form on Canvas; and (2) provide documentation by either attaching a doctor's note (if due to illness) or request an excuse note from the Dean of Students Office if due to a family emergency.
+Pre-lab assignments are due as scheduled unless the excuse note extends for two days prior to the due date.
+Students who miss lab (excused or unexcused) are responsible for the material of the lab.